antronerds/r2-tutorials/docs/One_Gene_View.md

 -   A separated info panel in the one-gene expression level screen provides different types of analyses based on the expression level of the chosen gene.
--   Many of the mRNA expression datasets were generated with Affymetrix profiling arrays.
+-   Many mRNA expression datasets were generated with Affymetrix profiling arrays.
 In general these arrays use more than one so called probeset to measure the expression level of one single gene.
     With a separated module “Transcript view”, the details of the